AutoDecider

 Check your own repair decision

-Your result can change if the repair is part of a larger reliability issue, if your insurance would rise with a newer car, or if your replacement loan terms are different.
+Your result can change if the repair is part of a larger reliability issue, if insurance would rise with a newer vehicle, or if your replacement loan terms are different.